Barong tagalog: Spanish colonial era

 Indios and mestizos, regardless of class, wore barong tagalog and European-style clothing depending on what they can afford and which were fashionable at the time.
-The wearing of barong tagalog did have racial connotations however, since most people of unmixed European descent (the insulares, criollos, and peninsulares) retained their own dress styles and largely ignored native fashions.
+The wearing of barong tagalog did have racial connotations however, since most people of unmixed European descent (the insulares, criollos, and peninsulares) retained their own dress styles and thus inadvertently differentiated from Filipino fashions.

 American colonial era

 The popularity of barong tagalog further waned during the American colonial period.
 It was replaced by suits (known as Americana in the Philippines) and tuxedos in most formal functions.
 In contrast, women persisted in wearing the native terno (a modernized and unified version of the baro't saya), which was then associated with suffragists.
 Barro cerrada remained popular as informal leisure clothing, however.

-A notable barong tagalog during this period was the "Commonwealth Barong Tagalog" worn by President Manuel L. Quezon, which featured embroidery of the flags of the Commonwealth of the Philippines and the United States.
-However, other than this, Quezon mostly wore American-style formal wear and did not promote the barong tagalog.

 Modern era

-After the Philippines independence on July 4, 1946, Americana or a suit and tie continued to be the dominant formal wear, worn by presidents Manuel Roxas and Elpidio Quirino.
+After the Philippine independence on July 4, 1946, Americana or a suit and tie continued to be the dominant formal wear, worn by presidents Manuel Roxas and Elpidio Quirino.
 In 1953, however, President Ramón Magsaysay won the election by being "a man of the masses".
 He deliberately wore a barong tagalog at his inauguration.
 The press played up the symbolism of Magsaysay in a barong tagalog and the outgoing Quirino in a western-style suit as symbolic of the "break" between the independent Philippines and its colonial past.
 He also wore barong tagalog in most public and private state functions.
 Magsaysay's use of the barong tagalog as formal attire was unprecedented in modern times.
 His example was followed by other Philippine presidents, and by the time of Diosdado Macapagal's term in the 1960s, it had regained its status as formal wear.
-Dictator Ferdinand Marcos, in particular, wore barong tagalog at almost every occasion.
+Ferdinand Marcos, in particular, wore barong tagalog at almost every occasion.
 In 1975, Marcos issued a decree for the barong tagalog, along with the baro't saya, to become the official national attire.
 June 5 to 11 was also declared as the "Barong Tagalog Week".

 Following Marcos' decree, barong tagalog became widely mandated as office wear for both employees of the government and private companies, as well as school uniforms.
 In the 1970s to the 1980s, companies like the Philippine Airlines, Ayala Corporation, and the Allied Bank were prescribing barong tagalog as their uniforms.
 Various semi-formal and informal versions of the barong tagalog developed during this period, including the short-sleeved polo barong and the linen barong.
 In 1998, Supreme Court Justice Hilario Davide, Jr. mandated the wearing of barong tagalog for all employees of the Judiciary of the Philippines.